 Team Job Planning

 Within the NHS Long Term Plan, there are clearly defined levels of attainment.
-We have been supplying Medical Job Planning for 8 years now and more recently introduced Job Planning for All to our product suite, all of which will assist in achieving Level 2 (Advanced individual eJob Planning).
+We have been supplying Medical Job Planning for 8 years now and more recently introduced AHP Job Planning to our product suite, all of which will assist in achieving Level 2 (Advanced individual eJob Planning).